Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

 }
 ```

-#### Many to many association through foreign key arrays

-To store many-to-many associations via foreignkeys Zendro offers to store the foreign keys in arrays.
-In this case the model will have an array attribute which will store ids from the associated records.
-Please note that both sides of the association will store an array for this functionality, these two attributes will be described in the association as `sourceKey` and `targetKey`.
-Also, for indicating that the association is a many-to-many association via arrays as foreign key, we need to specify in the association info the `implementation` field as `foreignkey`.
+`paired-end foreign keys`:
 name | Type | Description
 ------- | ------- | --------------
-*sourceKey* | String | Attribute of type array, belonging to source model, which stores the associated ids of target model.
+*sourceKey* | String | Attribute belonging to source model, which stores the associated ids of target model.
+And it could be an array for to-many associations.
-*targetKey* | String | Attribute of type array, belonging to target model, which stores the associated ids of source model.
+*targetKey* | String | Attribute belonging to target model, which stores the associated ids of source model.
+And it could be an array for to-many associations.
-*implementation* | 'foreignkey' | Set the `implementation` field to 'foreignkey'
+*keysIn* | String | Name of the model where the sourceKey is stored.

 Example:

 Assume we have an association between two models: `book` and `author`.
 The models description should be as below:
 ```json
 {
     "model" : "author",